Dan Quayle: 1992 re-election campaign

-Initial post–vice presidency (1993–1999)
+Post–vice presidency (1993–present)

+Quayle's tenure as vice president of the United States ended on January 20, 1993, with the first inauguration of Bill Clinton.

-In 1993, Quayle became the trustee of the Hudson Institute.
+In 1993, Quayle became a trustee of the Hudson Institute.
 From 1993 to January 1999, he served on the board of Central Newspapers, Inc., and from 1995 until January 1999, he headed the Campaign America political action committee.

-Quayle authored a 1994 memoir, Standing Firm, which became a bestseller.
+Quayle authored a 1994 memoir, Standing Firm, which became a bestseller (the book was ghostwritten by Thomas Mallon).
 Quayle's second book, The American Family: Discovering the Values That Make Us Strong, was co-authored with Diane Medved and published in 1996.
 He later published his third book Worth Fighting For, in 1999.

+Quayle's first memoir, Standing Firm: A Vice-Presidential Memoir (1994) is about his time as vice president.
+The memoir goes in depth and reveals his selection as VP in the 1988 election, his working relationship with George H. W. Bush and what he believes led to his loss in the 1992 presidential election.
+It is noted for its critical analysis of media coverage, as well as its discussion of inner-party dynamics, including interactions with figures like James Baker and Jack Kemp.

+Quayle's second memoir, The American Family: Discovering the Values That Make Us Strong (1996) was co-authored with Diane Medved.
+The memoir focuses on family values, which is a topic Dan Quayle had heavily focused on during his time as vice president, particularly following his 1992 comments on the sitcom Murphy Brown.
+Quayle's last memoir, Worth Fighting For (1999) was released during speculation that he would run in the 2000 United States presidential election.
+The memoir outlines his views on both foreign and domestic policy.
+It includes chapters speaking about American cultural issues, foreign policy (particularly "Security Abroad").
+In the text there is a proposed future agenda titled "A Future Worth Fighting For".

 Quayle moved to Arizona in 1996.
 He considered but decided against running for governor of Indiana in 1996, and decided against running for the 1996 Republican presidential nomination, citing health problems related to phlebitis.

 In 1997 and 1998, Quayle was a "distinguished visiting professor of international studies" at the Thunderbird School of Global Management.

 In 1999, Quayle joined Cerberus Capital Management, a multibillion-dollar private-equity firm, where he serves as chair of the company's Global Investments division.
 As chair of the international advisory board of Cerberus Capital Management, he recruited former Canadian prime minister Brian Mulroney, who would have been installed as chair if Cerberus had acquired Air Canada.

+In 2001, Quayle accompanied by his wife attended the First inauguration of George W. Bush and Dick Cheney.